humhub/humhub/protected/humhub/docs/guide/admin/advanced-configuration.md

 # Application Params

-Some application behaviours can be configured, by changing application parameters within your `common.php`, `web.php` or `console.php`:
+Some application behaviour can be configured by changing the application parameters within your `common.php`, `web.php` or `console.php`:

+The following configuration block will disable pjax support on your site for example:

 ```
 return [